Table of Contents

-son bought life insurance for parents
+- The best life insurance types for parents

 Can you buy life insurance for your parents (or someone else)?